DataFire/Integrations/integrations/generated/amazonaws_codecommit/README.md

 ### InvalidOrderException
 * InvalidOrderException `object`: The specified sort order is not valid.

+### InvalidParentCommitIdException
+* InvalidParentCommitIdException `object`: The parent commit ID is not valid.
+The commit ID cannot be empty, and must match the head commit ID for the branch of the repository where you want to add or update a file.

 ### InvalidPathException
 * InvalidPathException `object`: The specified path is not valid.